Guest Post by Adam McCluskey

 I can tell which motions will be limited, and where they will be weak just from a short posture analysis.

-Since posture has a direct correlation to joint mobility, it is best to analyze it very early in the evaluation shutterstock_skeletonprocess.
+Since posture has a direct correlation to joint mobility, it is best to analyze it very early in the evaluation process.

 Without proper joint mobility, our clients are forced to compensate to gain motion from other places.